Libbyg/Android-App-Remote-Control-Joystick/README.md

 To enable data binding we configured this option in the build.gradle(app).

 __*Special features:*__
-1. Each time the joystick is freed after finger touch it turns back to its initial location - to the center of the screen.
+1. Each time the __joystick__ is freed after finger touch it __turns back to its initial location___ - to the center of the screen.
-2. In the JoystickApp we're using a logger named Timber.
+2. In the JoystickApp we're using a logger named __Timber__.
 If the user enters a wrong input in the ip address field or in the port field we'll know the exact error, where it occured and when.

 ![](/app/Images/VIEW.jpg)